 Meeting Sellers and Winning the Listing

-You’ve found some potential sellers.
+By using unique real estate listing you’ve found some potential sellers.
 Now the next step is to win them over and convince them that you’re the agent for them.
 They’ve most likely done some digging on their home and have checked out your social media and online presence.
 Now’s the time to really wow them with an in-person pitch and meeting.
 These five things can help you make sure that your meeting goes smoothly and that a seller wants to work with you.

 - Dress to Impress